whoward/docs/markdown/ci-integrations/bamboo.md

 ## Bamboo Configuration for a Python-based Project

-To demonstrate the Bamboo plugin for Jenkins, let's create a new Bamboo project for a Python project.
+To demonstrate the Sauce plugin for Bamboo, let's create a new Bamboo project for a Python project.

 Click the `Create Plan` link included on the top-right of the header bar.